lrangell/ankura/README.md

 A type-safe configuration tool for [Karabiner-Elements](https://karabiner-elements.pqrs.org/) using Apple's [Pkl](https://pkl-lang.org/) configuration language.

-ankura brings the power of Pkl to Karabiner-Elements configuration, allowing you to define keymaps in a declarative manner.
+Ankura brings the power of Pkl to Karabiner-Elements configuration, allowing you to define keymaps in a declarative manner.
 Pkl provides autocomplete, type safety, validation, and excellent editor support that catches errors as you type.
 As a full programming language, Pkl lets you create your own abstractions and reusable patterns.
 You write simple, readable Pkl configurations that compile to Karabiner JSON.
-The live-reload daemon applies your changes instantly, making keyboard customization feel natural instead of painful.
+The live-reload daemon applies your changes instantly.

 **Features:**